Wigner's theorem: Utility of phase freedom

 The following rather technical theorems and many more can be found, with accessible proofs, in Bargmann (1954).

 The freedom of choice of phases can be used to simplify the phase factors.
 For some groups the phase can be eliminated altogether.

 In the case of the Lorentz group and its subgroup the rotation group SO(3), phases can, for projective representations, be chosen such that ω(g, h) = ± 1.
 For their respective universal covering groups, SL(2,C) and Spin(3), it is according to the theorem possible to have ω(g, h) = 1, i.e. they are proper representations.

 The study of redefinition of phases involves group cohomology.
 Two functions related as the hatted and non-hatted versions of ω above are said to be cohomologous.
 They belong to the same second cohomology class, i.e. they are represented by the same element in H^{2}(G), the second cohomology group of G. If an element of H^{2}(G) contains the trivial function ω = 0, then it is said to be trivial.
 The topic can be studied at the level of Lie algebras and Lie algebra cohomology as well.

 Assuming the projective representation g → T(g) is weakly continuous, two relevant theorems can be stated.
 An immediate consequence of (weak) continuity is that the identity component is represented by unitary operators.

+Modifications and generalizations

+Wigner's theorem applies to automorphisms on the Hilbert space of pure states.
+Theorems by Kadison and Simon apply to the space of mixed states (trace-class positive operators) and use slight different notions of symmetry.